-My summary from Mr. Masahiko NOMI's book "Ketsueki-gata Josei Hakusho" (Blood Type Woman White Paper).
+My summary from Mr. Masahiko NOMI's book "Ketsueki-gata Josei Hakusho" (Blood-Type Woman White Paper).

-feature of Type B.
+property of type B.

 Type B is not stable.
 Even if it is seen as stable, whether or not it is moving a body continually, it uses its brain rotates swiftly.
 Type B's emotion changes sensitively.
 It is able to comprehend other people's situation and have interest without subjectivity.
-So it is compassionate and sometimes it takes action instantly.
-However, Type B's emotion is not strong.
-It only seems so, because it expresses and doesn't restrain when a feeling breaks out.
+So B is compassionate and sometimes takes an action swiftly.
+However, type B's emotion is not strong.
+It only seems so, because it expresses and does not restrain when a feeling breaks out.

-Actually, there are not much Type Bs around me, so I
+Actually, there are not much type Bs around me, so I

 English Home Page

 Last update: November 23, 1997.
 (Minor corrections on August 12, 2017)